-With solidarity, apathy and a few songs, Ukraine’s ‘unity day’ reflects a weary nation
+With solidarity, apathy and a few songs, Ukraine’s ‘Unity Day’ reflects a weary nation

 Anastacia Kuleba, 27, said she heeded Zelenksy's call to form patriotic “flash mobs” because she wanted Russia to know that Ukrainians would not be cowed.

 “Ukrainians are united,” said Kuleba, who was forced to flee the eastern city of Donetsk in 2014, the area now controlled by Moscow-backed separatists in Ukraine’s war-battered Donbas region in the east.
 She has since lived in my many parts of the country, but never again in her eastern home.
-“My story is Ukraine’s story.”
+“My story is Ukraine’s story,” she said.

-She did not think a battle was likely anytime soon, based on her experience with a near surprise-attack by Russian-backed forces eight years ago.
+She did not think a battle was likely anytime soon, based on her experience with a near surprise attack by Russian-backed forces eight years ago.

 “There is not all this talking,” Kuleba said.
 “It begins in silence.”